CraftAcademyLabs/ca_course/hello-world.md

 });
 ```

-And in order to get this test to pass, we will add a redirect to the `index`  route.
+In order to get this test to pass, we will add a redirect to the `index`  route.

 We need to create a new file (this time around, without using a generator) and add the following code.